Culture Corner: Communicating with finesse – when it’s not all good news

 Each month, we interview a Richter partner to gain insight into how our leadership finds balance and focus in a demanding job, and what non-technical skills contribute to career success.

 Even the best entrepreneurs can hit a bad patch that may threaten the survival of their businesses.
 Recognizing the warning signs and taking decisive action to turn the situation around can be the difference between disaster, and embarking on a new growth phase.
 But how do professional advisors navigate these difficult conversations?
-We turn to Partner Fred Fuchs for his insights on how to manage expectations with delivering the not-so-great news, while helping clients every step of the way.
+We turn to Consultant Fred Fuchs for his insights on how to manage expectations with delivering the not-so-great news, while helping clients every step of the way.

 You have many close clients, and have advised many through some tough financial times.
 How do you manage a client’s hopeful expectations when the reality of their situation might not align?